dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 The sampling distribution of a <b>statistic</b> is the probability distribution of that <b>statistic</b>.
 This means if we draw samples from the <b>population</b> a bunch of times, the distribution associated with a particular <b>statistic</b> is referred to as the <b>sampling</b> distribution.

+> The sample statistic is known as the point estimate of the population parameter.
+{: .prompt-tip }

 #### Sampling Distribution of the Sample Mean

 *References:* [Sampling Distributions (7.2)](https://www.youtube.com/watch?v=7S7j75d3GM4), [The Sampling Distribution of the Sample Mean](https://www.youtube.com/watch?v=q50GpTdFYyI)